-The user settings page is accessed by clicking the gear icon at the bottom of the left sidebar or by selecting the Preferences menu that appears after clicking the person icon at the top right.
-Users can change the preferred Environment from the language setting, SSH keypair management, editing user config script, and even to using Beta features.
+The user settings page can be accessed by clicking the gear icon at the bottom of the left sidebar or by selecting the Preferences menu that appears after clicking the person icon at the top right.
+This section briefly describes each item and menu on the user setting page.

 Enables or disables the desktop notification feature.
-If the browser and operating system support it, various messages that appear in the Web-UI will also appear in the desktop notification panel.
+If the browser and operating system support it, various messages that appear in the GUI console will also appear in the desktop notification panel.
 If disabled from the operating system during the first run, the desktop message may not be displayed even if the option is turned on here.
-Regardless of the value of this option, the notification inside the Web-UI still works.
+Regardless of the value of this option, the notification inside the GUI console still works.

 Set the language displayed on the UI.
-Currently, Backend.AI supports more than five languages including English and Korean.
-However, there may be some UI items that do not update their language before the page is refreshed.
+Currently, English and Korean are supported.
+However, there may be UI items that do not update their language before the page is refreshed.

-- OS Default: Use the operating system’s default language.
+- OS Default: Use the operating system default language.

 - English: Set English as the default language.